emcon33/Virtualization-on-ROSA/readme.md

   </em>
 </p>

-You now have a Windows Image.
-I fyou performed the prior setup you now have a Hybrid App with Containeres, RHEL, Fedora and Windows 10 images all available.
+You now have a Windows Live Image, you can step through the install steps.
+If you performed the prior setup you now have a Hybrid App with Containeres, RHEL, Fedora and Windows 10 images all available.

 <p align="left">
   <a href="#"><img src="./hybrid_app_rosa2.jpg" width="600"></a> <br />